layumi/2016_super_resolution/README.md

 4.Use `train_SRnet.m` to have fun~

-### I also provide a verson for gray-scale images.
+(I also provide a verson for gray-scale images.
 But the improvement is limited.
-You can learn more from `train_SRnet_gray.m` and `testSRnet_gray.m`
+You can learn more from `train_SRnet_gray.m` and `testSRnet_gray.m`)

 # Small Tricks
 1.I fix the scale factor 2(than 2+2*rand).
 It seems to be easy for net to learn more information.

 2.How to initial net?
-(You can learn more from `/matlab/+dagnn/@DagNN/initParam.m`) In this work, the initial weight is important
+(You can learn more from `/matlab/+dagnn/@DagNN/initParam.m`) In this work, the initial weight is important!